Install OneAgent on Windows

 Download the installer.
 There are two options:

-- Select Download OneAgent installer to download the Windows installer (EXE file) for single-server installation.
+- Select Download OneAgent installer to download the installer for Windows (EXE file) for single-server installation.

 - Download via Windows Command Prompt.
 Copy and run the command.
 Note: this command will only work with PowerShell 3.0 and TLS 1.2 (or .later)

-Download the OneAgent EXE installer and run it with the
+Download the OneAgent installer provided as an EXE file, and run it with the

---unpack-msi parameter to extract the MSI package and the installation batch file.
+--unpack-msiparameter to extract the MSI package and the installation batch file.
 Optionally, you can specify an existing path.
 If you skip the path, the files are saved to a working directory.
-For example:
+For example:shell

 C:\Downloads\Dynatrace-OneAgent-Windows.exe --unpack-msi "C:\installers"